 How Often Should Men Cut Their Hair?
-The Complete Guide
+Ultimate Guide

-Most guys don’t think about their haircut until they see it in the mirror and notice that their fade has grown out, the sides seem puffy, or their style just doesn’t feel right.
+Most people don’t think about their haircut until they see that their fade has grown out, and the sides seem puffy.

 Let’s jump into it!